How does financial theory aid corporate decision making? How do banks manage risk across global markets?

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript to help give you the competitive edge in the graduate job market.

-BSc Banking and Finance is taught at Essex Business School, ranked in the top 25 in the UK for research excellence (REF, 2014).
+BSc Banking and Finance is taught at Essex Business School, ranked in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
 Our finance courses have 90% student satisfaction (NSS, 2017).